Ecological footprint.

 CO2 balance of the Snow Space Cable Car Company

-Together with the consultancy Climate Partner, we analysed the energy consumption of all our departments and activities.
-Over a period of several months, we gathered information from all areas, broke down data and calculated our carbon footprint.
-A positive side effect was that our employees were sensitised to the issue and are very motivated to find potential savings in their areas.
+Together with the consulting firm ClimatePartner, we analyzed the energy consumption of all our departments and activities for the first time in 2019.
+Over several months, we gathered information from all areas, broke down data, and calculated our CO2 footprint.
+Four years later, we conducted our second CO2 assessment and were already able to achieve significant savings in this short period of time.

 Overview of CO2 distribution